filecoin-project/lotus-docs/content/en/lotus/manage/manage-fil/index.md

 ## Creating a wallet

 Creating wallets using Lotus is very simple.
-There are mutliple wallet types to choose from.
+There are multiple wallet types to choose from.

 {{< alert icon="warning">}}
 The information for the addresses in your wallet is stored in the `~/.lotus/keystore` (or `$LOTUS_PATH/keystore`).
 Removing these folders will also remove the keys, and you will lose control of any funds in those wallets.
 We recommend [backing up your wallets](#exporting-and-importing-addresses) as soon as they have been created or using a